-How to list WooCommerce customers by purchased product?
+How to list WooCommerce customers by purchased product

 Once you have the WooCommerce module activated, all you need to do is add a filter “Ordered products include” and select the product from the list.
-Adding this filter will display a list of all of your WordPress users that have ordered this particular product.
+All the WooCommerce customer data is automatically loaded in Users Insights from your existing WooCommerce plugin.

-If you want to get a list of all the customers who haven’t ordered a particular product, you can choose the “exclude” option instead.
+If you want to get a WooCommerce customer list of the people who haven’t ordered a particular product, you can choose the “exclude” option instead.
 Since you can add multiple filters at once, you can create more advanced segmentation of your WooCommerce data.
 For example, by adding one extra filter, you can see all the WooCommerce customers who have bought two different products.
-This might give you an insight that many of the customers who have bought one product have also bought a second one.
+This might give you an insight that many of the customers who have bought one WooCommerce product have also bought a second one.
 Then maybe it is a good idea to bundle the two products together or offer a discount for the second one.

 In order to find a list of all the WooCommerce customers that have purchased one product, but haven’t purchased another, all you need to do is to add one filter “Ordered products include first product” and second filter “Ordered products exclude second product”.

 But let’s go beyond the simple filtering options.
 You can allow WooCommerce personalized product recommendations by checking past orders and the WooCommerce customer profile.
 For example, customers with a high lifetime value and who bought a certain product may be interested in complementary related products or upgrades.